Recovery - October 2022 Floods

 Emergency Recovery Victoria

-Emergency Recovery Victoria's role is to connect individuals, families and communities, businesses and regions to rebuild and recover after a disaster.
-If you are unsure of the supports you can still access, call the Emergency Recovery Support Program to be connected to all the practical, emotional and financial support you may still need on 1800 560 760.
+Emergency Recovery Victoria's role is to connect individuals, families and communities, businesses and regions with support to rebuild and recover after a disaster.
+If you are unsure of the supports you can still access, call the Emergency Recovery Support Program and they will help you to connect to all the practical, emotional and financial support you may need on 1800 560 760.

 Agricultural related assistance